 The expedition will be split between COMO Uma Bhutan's two properties—five nights at COMO Uma Paro and two nights at COMO Uma Punakha—and guests will visit the three valleys of Thimphu, Punakha, and Paro.
 The fully guided itinerary includes forest treks, visits to sacred spiritual monasteries, daily yoga at COMO Uma Paro, a COMO Shambhala spa treatment, and an intimate group setting to improve your mindfulness and photography skills in tandem.

 - Not Included

 Providing luxury accommodation in the less-visited Punakha Valley, COMO Uma Punakha offers guests access to some of Bhutan’s most celebrated landscapes and historic sites.
 Guests can choose from a Valley View Room, a One Bedroom Villa, or the exclusive COMO Villa.
-Every room commands sweeping views of the Punakha Valley and the Mo Chu River, as well as being equipped with sheesham-wood furniture, wall paintings by local artists, deep bathtubs and a separate shower stalls in the ensuite bathrooms, air conditioning and complimentary WiFi.
+Every room commands sweeping views of the Punakha Valley and the Mo Chu River, as well as being equipped with Sheesham-wood furniture, wall paintings by local artists, deep bathtubs and a separate shower stall in the ensuite bathrooms, air conditioning, and complimentary WiFi.